dutchconnectomelab/GAMBA-MATLAB/README.md

 ### Add to path

-Open Matlab, click "Set Path" and add the GAMBA-MATLAB folder to the search path.
+Open Matlab, click "Set Path" -- "Add Folder..." and add the `GAMBA-MATLAB/src` folder to the search path.

 ### Extract required data